mplevako/slickurl/README.md

  Finally, Reactive Slick allows of getting the best out of accessing a relational data store asynchronously.

 ## Config
+ Start by copying *resources/application.conf.template* to *resources/application.conf* and *resources/db.conf.template* to *resources/db.conf*.
+ Generate RSA private/public key pair, store them in PKCS8/X509 encoded formats and put their paths in the *api.privatekey*/*api.publickey* entries in *application.conf*.
- Start by copying *resources\db.conf.template* to *resources\db.conf* and filling the entries for the user database and the links/folders/statistics one.
-Feel free to make them different.
+ Also fill the entries for the user database and the links/folders/statistics one.

- You can also edit *application.conf* to change your *app.api.secret*, the alphabet (*app.encoding.alphabet*) used to shorten URLs (by default it lacks hard to distinguish symbols 1,0,l,O,o), http handler timeout (*app.http.handler.timeout*), the interface (*app.http.server.if*) and the port(*app.http.server.port*) to run the http server on.
+ You can optionally change the alphabet (*app.encoding.alphabet*) used to shorten URLs (by default it lacks hard to distinguish symbols 1,0,l,O,o), http handler timeout (*app.http.handler.timeout*), the interface (*app.http.server.if*) and the port(*app.http.server.port*) to run the http server on.
 You can even change the distributed pub-sub topic names used to exchange users, links, folders, statistics as well as errors.

 ## Setup
  To build the project you should install [SBT](http://www.scala-sbt.org/).
 Having installed it simply type